BrenoJesusFernandes/cronus-eater/README.md

 ### Let's devours this times series

 - No need to worry.
 You just need to bring the raw dataframe to Cronus Eater and you are ready to start the analysis.
-This way, you spend more time on what is really important.
+This way, you spend more time on what is really important for you.

 ```python